Contact

 Phase change materials (PCM) can flatten temperature peaks by absorbing heat during warming and releasing it again during cooling.
 These smart materials provide passive temperature regulation without an external energy source.

-MIL-STAN standards establish strict certification requirements for military drone packaging, including extensive temperature testing and qualification procedures.
+MIL-STD standards establish strict certification requirements for military drone packaging, including extensive temperature testing and qualification procedures.
 These standards ensure that defense equipment functions under extreme operational conditions.

 MIL-STD-810 defines the primary test methods for temperature resistance.
 This standard requires that packaging be tested at temperature extremes from -54°C to +71°C, with specific procedures for temperature shock and thermal cycle testing.